perpetualintelligence/shared/docs/oidc/intro.md

 > **Note:** The OAuth 2.1 protocol spec is in progress.
 Its new features will be supported once the spec is finalized.
 See [OAuth 2.1 Authorization Protocol](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-02) for more details.

 The Perpetual Intelligence `oidc` protocol implementation supports following well-known configurations.
 This document also defines additional configurations to enable enhanced authentication and authorization capabilities.
 The ***Field*** identifies the code element that defines a configuration.
-The ***OIDC Name*** identifies a configuration, parameter, protocol or flow name as defined by the OpenID Connect specification.
+The ***OIDC Value*** identifies a configuration, parameter, protocol or flow name as defined by the OpenID Connect specification.

 ### Access Token Types
 Declaring Type: `PerpetualIntelligence.Protocols.Oidc.AccessTokenTypes`